changecong/kinship-verification/README.md

 Author: Zhicong Chen (Northeastern University, US)

-This is my master's project.
+This was my master's project.

 ### Development Environment
 + Programming: C++ (for algorithm implementation and calculation), Python (for websit back-end), javascript (for website front-end)